Fort Worth is growing and so is its live music scene. Luckily, that means you don't have to search far to find a great place to hear it.

 1.)
 Naturally, the first place you might look is Sundance Square, in the heart of downtown.
 The largest outdoor stage there by far is the covered patio at Flying Saucer Draught Emporium, which hosts bands every Saturday and Sunday evening.

 2.)
-One block south and several feet underground is Scat Jazz Lounge, where local jazz ensembles like Flipside and torch singer Tatiana Mayfield perform weekly, along with visiting and touring artists from around the country.
+One block south and several feet underground is Scat Jazz Lounge, where local jazz ensembles like Black Dog Jam and torch singer Tatiana Mayfield perform weekly, along with visiting and touring artists from around the country.

 6.)
 Within walking distance and just north of West 7th Street is Lola's Saloon, a must-see bar and music venue that hosts every genre imaginable.
-The saloon is undergoing a massive expansion that will add a large outdoor stage.
+The saloon completed an expansion that includes a large outdoor stage known as Lola's Trailer Park.

 7.)
 The TCU area boasts a legendary music venue of its own.
 The Aardvark is known for nurturing local talent, much of which goes on to regional and countrywide acclaim.